fastoch/React-JS-Dave-Gray/README.md

 # Chapter 1

+>[!important]
+>Create React App (CRA) has been deprecated and is no longer recommended for starting new React projects.
+>The React team removed CRA from the official documentation in early 2023.
+>Recommended alternatives include Vite, Next.js, Remix, or Gatsby.

 React is a open-source front-end JS library for building User Interfaces (UIs) or UI components.
 Its initial release was in May 2013, and it was developed by Facebook and the dev community.